ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 The header value is

 ~~~
-   RateLimit-Reset = delta-seconds
+   RateLimit-Reset = delay-seconds
 ~~~

-The delta-seconds format is used because:
+The delay-seconds format is used because:

-- it does not rely on clock synchronization and is resilient to clock adjustment and clock skew between client and server (see {{SEMANTICS}}, Section 4.1.1.1);
+- it does not rely on clock synchronization and is resilient to clock adjustment and clock skew between client and server (see {{SEMANTICS}}, Section 5.6.7);
 - it mitigates the risk related to thundering herd when too many clients are serviced with the same timestamp.

 This header MUST NOT occur multiple times